Wild Atlantic Way

 Days 12 & 13: Donegal to Derry

 Beyond Derry, the major attractions in Antrim include The Giants Causeway, Bushmill’s Distillery, Dunluce Castle and the Carrick-a-rede rope bridge.
 Many of these sites are located close to each other which means minimal between each location.
-The fact that the Causeway was formed 70,000,000 years ago by massive volcanic activity is contradicted only by local legend that claims the causeway was created by a fabled giant.
+The fact that the Causeway was formed 70,000,000 years ago by massive volcanic activity is contradicted only by the local legend that claims the causeway was created by a fabled giant.
 The Old Bushmills Distillery is the world's oldest licensed Whiskey Distillery.
-King James I granted the original licence to distil 'Acqua Vitae' in April 1608, and since then Bushmills has been making the finest Irish Malt Whiskey for almost four hundred years.
+King James, I granted the original license to distill 'Acqua Vitae' in April 1608, and since then Bushmills has been making the finest Irish Malt Whiskey for almost four hundred years.
 Dunluce Castle was shaped when the sea cut deep into the land, exploiting cracks in either side of the rock.
 The early Christians and the Vikings were drawn to this romantic place and an early Irish fort once stood here.
-Further along the coast near the harbour of Ballintoy the stunning Carrick-a-Rede Rope Bridge spans a gaping chasm between the coast and a small island used by fishermen.
-The terrifying eighty foot drop can be crossed via the swinging bridge - not for the faint hearted!
+Further along the coast near the harbor of Ballintoy the stunning Carrick-a-Rede Rope Bridge spans a gaping chasm between the coast and a small island used by fishermen.
+The terrifying eighty-foot drop can be crossed via the swinging bridge - not for the faint-hearted!

 Day 14: Derry to Dublin